-Meanwhile, multiple regression analysis with family relationships and parental teamwork reported by mothers as the predictors and maternal authoritarian parenting as the dependent variable revealed that the model was significant, F(2,102) = 20.61, p < .001. of The contribution the two-family adjustment factors to maternal authoritarian parenting was 29%.
+Meanwhile, multiple regression analysis with family relationships and parental teamwork reported by mothers as the predictors and maternal authoritarian parenting 48 as the dependent variable revealed that the model was significant, F(2,102) = 20.61, p < .001. contribution of the two-family adjustment factors to maternal authoritarian parenting was 29%.
 As seen in Table 6, only parental teamwork made a unique and significant contribution to maternal authoritarian parenting.
 Based on the results above, there were significant effects of paternal and maternal parenting styles on child problem behaviors.
 In particular, child emotional problems were significantly influenced by maternal authoritative parenting, and child behavioral problems were significantly influenced by paternal authoritative parenting and maternal authoritarian parenting.
 The more often the mothers used authoritative parenting, the less emotional problems the children had.
 Also, the more often the fathers used authoritative parenting and the less often the mother used authoritarian parenting, the less behavioral problems the children had.

-The overall results in this study are consistent with the previous findings that showed the positive relationship between parenting authoritative and problem behaviors among preschool children (Cheah, Leung, Tahseen, & Schultz, 2009).
-Authoritative parents encourage children to be more mature, developing their social and emotional competence (Baumrind, 2012).
+The overall results in this study are consistent with the previous findings that showed the positive relationship between authoritative parenting and problem behaviors among preschool children (Cheah, Tahseen, & Schultz, Leung, Authoritative parents encourage children to be more mature, developing their social and emotional competence (Baumrind, 2012).
 In contrast, authoritarian parents lack warmth, have strict limitations, and use punishment to control children's behaviors.
-This practice can be detrimental to children's development.
+This practice be detrimental children's can to development.
 Parents' high demands and the use of physical and verbal punishment can trigger problem behaviors in children (Chan, 2010; Murray & Farrington, 2010; King, Vidourek, & Merianos, 2016).